 Drive C is the on-board non-volatile flash memory.
-Dell recommends that you avoid writing to drive C. Writing to drive C reduces the free disk space.
+It is recommended that you avoid writing to drive C. Writing to drive C reduces the free disk space.
 If the free disk space on drive C is reduced under 500 MB, the thin client becomes unstable.

-1 NOTE: Dell recommends that 500 MB of disk space is left unused.
+() NOTE: It is recommended that 500 MB of disk space is left unused.
 If the free disk space is reduced to 500 MB, the thin client image is irreparably damaged and it is necessary for you to contact an authorized service center to repair the thin client.